-The challenge recently named twelve winners, each with a chance at mainstream adoption — but the opportunities for innovation don’t end there.
-To really stand a chance at long-term commercial viability, the paper cup must be durable, cost-effective and fully recyclable.
+The challenge named twelve winners, each with a chance at mainstream adoption — but the opportunities for innovation don’t end there.
+To really stand a chance at long-term commercial viability, the paper cup and packaging must be durable, cost-effective and fully recyclable.

 All that is easier said than done, but BASF has developed a water-based polymer to tackle the obstacles standing in the way.

 Most recycling facilities are not equipped to mechanically sort the plastic lining from the paper.
 During the repulping process, paper mills can easily remove most contaminants and filter out unwanted substances such as dirt, dyes, and other residue.
 What makes the plastic liner different from other materials is that it breaks up into relatively large flakes that pass through coarse pulping screens but clog the fine screens.
 Instead of working with clogged filters, which are disruptive to productivity, it is easier to send the plastic-lined cups to the landfill.